linasmnew/react-graceful-image/README.md

 }
 ```

-**2**: Below code snippet will load the given image, while the image loads it will display a blue SVG placeholder of 250px width and 250px height.
-If loading the image fails, then it will retry loading the image again for a maximum of 8 times, with 2 second delay between each try.
+**2**: Below code snippet will load the given image, while the image loads it will display a blue SVG placeholder.
+If loading the image fails, then it will retry loading the image again for a maximum of 8 times, with 2 second delay between each try (default retry configuration).

 ```js
 import React, { Component } from 'react'